Overview of PCB Workflow Management

 The Best Tools for PCB Workflow Management

 With so much to manage in the standard PCB workflow management process, even for relatively simple products, engineering teams need a complete product management suite that unifies designers and engineers across domains.
-Altium NEXUS is the industry's newest workflow management platform dedicated solely to PCB design and production.
-Within a unified platform, Altium NEXUS enables the last mile of digital transformation that unifies design teams, design data, and design processes for all product stakeholders.
+The Altium enterprise solutions provide the industry's newest workflow management platform dedicated solely to PCB design and production.
+Within a unified platform, Altium enables the last mile of digital transformation that unifies design teams, design data, and design processes for all product stakeholders.

-In addition to the standard set of PCB design tasks involved in engineering a product and creating a physical layout, NEXUS provides multiple PCB workflow management capabilities within a unified design workflow.
+In addition to the standard set of PCB design tasks involved in engineering a product and creating a physical layout, the Altium enterprise solutions provide multiple PCB workflow management capabilities within a unified design workflow.

-- Unifying resources - PCB design teams that work in NEXUS can unify their design and management resources in a single platform.
-NEXUS does more than keep all your design data in one place; users can establish traceability and interactivity, monitor project and product status, and manage all project activities in a single platform.
+- Unifying resources - PCB design teams can unify their design and management resources in a single design environment.
+It does more than keep all your design data in one place; users can establish traceability and interactivity, monitor project and product status, and manage all project activities in a single platform.
 Learn more about project management in hardware development.

 - Cross-domain collaboration - Electrical engineers and PCB layout designers can work efficiently on cross-functional teams with visibility into different design domains.
 Adjacent design domain integration includes MCAD users, procurement teams, manufacturers, and much more.
 Learn more about ECAD integration.

-- Product lifecycle management - NEXUS provides the same type of integration and product lifecycle tracking found in Altium 365, but with additional management features that fit within multifunctional team workflows.
+- Product lifecycle management - Altium enterprise solutions provide the same type of integration and product lifecycle tracking found in Altium 365, but with additional management features that fit within multifunctional team workflows.
 Learn more about PLM integration.

-In the past, engineers would have to work with multiple applications and file sets to implement these workflow managment capabilities.
-NEXUS provides a customizable workflow management solution designed for enterprise-level users.
-NEXUS users can give all stakeholders the visibility they need for successful PCB workflow management and transition from design to manufacturing, release to market, and beyond.
+In the past, engineers would have to work with multiple applications and file sets to implement these workflow management capabilities.
+The Altium enterprise solutions provide a customizable workflow management solution designed for enterprise-level users.
+Users can give all stakeholders the visibility they need for successful PCB workflow management and transition from design to manufacturing, release to market, and beyond.

 Although design and engineering workflows can be complex, and they often involve orchestrating multiple parties, it is possible to streamline the entire process when product data is aggregated into a single platform.
 Enterprises need to move their designs from concept to production while enabling collaboration across design teams.
 Now it's possible to implement these important management tasks in a single platform to ensure your engineering team can seamlessly transition from concept to full-scale production.

-When you're ready to revolutionize PCB workflow management for your design team, use the powerful set of PCB design features and workflow management features in Altium NEXUS®.
-The NEXUS platform builds on top of the existing PCB design features in Altium Designer® to include workflow management tools demanded by enterprise customers.
+When you're ready to revolutionize PCB workflow management for your design team, use the powerful set of PCB design features and workflow management features in the Altium enterprise solutions.
+They build on top of the existing PCB design features in Altium Designer® to include workflow management tools demanded by enterprise customers.
 All project stakeholders can operate within a single platform and implement comprehensive workflow management system that helps guide innovative products to market.